August-murr/basic_data_science/Fine-Tuning Machine Translation Model/ReadMe.md

 The model is a transformer with over 600 million parameters.
 Given the constraints of using Google Colab's free GPU, full fine-tuning was not a viable option.
 To overcome this limitation, I employed the Parameter-Efficient Fine-Tuning (PEFT) library by Hugging Face and utilized a LORA (Low-Rank Adapter) to train the model.

 Additionally, I converted all the weights from 32-bit floats to 16-bit floats, significantly reducing the required computing power without a substantial performance drop.
-This not only enhances efficiency but also helps prevent catastrophic forgetting, which can have severe consequences.
+This not only enhances efficiency but also helps prevent catastrophic forgetting.

 ## Customization and Adaptability

 With just a few lines of changes in the notebook, you can train an adapter for a different language pair or a different dataset, adjusting the sizes of adapters as needed.

 ---

-*Note: Ensure you have the necessary libraries, datasets, and dependencies installed before running the notebook.*